DataStax-Academy/ac201-labs/lab10-replication-and-consistency/steps/step01.md

-In this step, you will start a three-node Cassandra cluster.
+In this step, you will start a three-node Cassandra cluster and create a table.

 | Server | IP | Port |
 | ----------- | ----------- | ----------- |